open-telemetry/opentelemetry-specification/specification/overview.md

 - A set of zero or more **Events**, each of which is itself a tuple (timestamp, name, [**Attributes**](./common/common.md#attributes)).
 The name must be strings.
 - Parent's **Span** identifier.
 - [**Links**](#links-between-spans) to zero or more causally-related **Spans**
-- Identifiers of a Span.
+- Span's propagated information.
 See below.

-A **Span** has the following identifiers and the options which MUST be propagated to child Spans and across process boundaries.
+A **Span** has the following identifiers and options which MUST be propagated to child Spans and across process boundaries.
 These are propagated from parent to child **Spans**.

 - **TraceId** is the identifier for a trace.
 It is worldwide unique with